Waltz (Star Trek: Deep Space Nine): Plot

 The USS Honshu is transporting Dukat to a hearing on his war crimes.
 Sisko, who is scheduled to testify, is also aboard and visits Dukat in the ship's brig.
 Dukat, who has been under treatment following a nervous breakdown over the death of his daughter Ziyal, assures Sisko that he has recovered.
 Suddenly, the ship comes under attack by Cardassian warships.
 Sisko awakens in a cave, seriously injured, to find that Dukat had managed to get him to a shuttlecraft and escape to a nearby planet, where he tended to Sisko's wounds.
 Dukat informs him that the shuttle is inoperable, but he is sending out a distress signal.

-Unbeknownst to Sisko, Dukat is hallucinating conversations with his former Dominion liaison Weyoun, who teases him about his mental breakdown, then his aide Damar, who advises him to kill Sisko.
+Unbeknownst to Sisko, Dukat is hallucinating conversations with his former Dominion liaison Weyoun, who mocks him about his mental breakdown, then his aide Damar, who advises him to kill Sisko.
 Dukat reveals that he intends to — after Sisko shows him the respect he deserves.
 While Dukat "talks" with his colleagues, Sisko discovers that the communications system is, in fact, not sending out a signal.
 When Dukat returns, Sisko tests him by asking him to check the system.
 He does, and tells Sisko the unit is working fine.

 Meanwhile, Worf searches for Sisko in the Defiant, but has limited time before he must leave to rendezvous with a convoy of Federation ships.
 Sisko repairs the communications system while Dukat is away, then plays along as Dukat defends his treatment of the Bajorans.
 However, when a hallucination of the Bajoran Major Kira taunts him, he becomes angry, firing wildly at the vision with his phaser.
 Dukat then discovers the distress signal has been repaired, and destroys it, then attacks the defenseless Sisko for his "betrayal".

 Bruised and battered after Dukat's attack, Sisko presses Dukat to talk about the Bajorans.
 Dukat insists on his benevolence and good will towards Bajor, but Sisko berates him for his hypocrisy and self-deception.
-Finally, Dukat is forced to admit his hatred of the Bajorans, angrily declaring that he should have killed every last one.
+Enraged, Dukat finally snaps, admitting his hatred of the Bajorans and angrily declaring that he should have killed them all.
 While Dukat is ranting, Sisko knocks him out and manages to make his way to the shuttle, discovering it to be intact.
-Dukat recovers and follows Sisko to the shuttle and overpowers him.
-But when Sisko challenges Dukat to kill him, Dukat instead leaves him behind and takes off in the shuttle, vowing to destroy Bajor.
+Dukat recovers, pursues Sisko to the shuttle and overpowers him.
+Sisko challenges Dukat to kill him, but Dukat instead leaves him behind and takes off in the shuttle, vowing to destroy Bajor.
 The Defiant crew then picks up a signal from Dukat leading them to Sisko.
 Dukat, however, escapes, leaving Sisko vowing to defeat him and protect Bajor at all costs.

 Production

-The episode was directed by cast member René Auberjonois, who directed a total of 8 episodes of Deep Space Nine and portrayed the character Odo.
+The episode was directed by cast member René Auberjonois, who directed a total of eight episodes of Deep Space Nine, whilst he portrayed the character of Odo.